Mauritius without passport: the measure extended until June 30, 2027

 This measure demonstrates the commitment of the Mauritian authorities to regional mobility and rapprochement with Reunion Island.
 It makes it possible to maintain and strengthen tourist, economic and cultural exchanges between these two territories which share a common history and privileged human relations.

-The extension until June 30, 2026 offers significant visibility to travelers and tourism professionals, allowing them to plan stays on the sister island with confidence throughout 2025 and the first half of 2026.
+The extension until June 30, 2027 offers significant visibility to travellers and tourism professionals, allowing them to calmly plan stays on the sister island throughout 2026 and the first half of 2027.

 To share photos of your vacation in Mauritius with your friends, family and colleagues, we offer to create for you a personalized and free page dedicated to your stay.
 You will then just need to send the address of this page, for example www.ilemaurice-im/vacancesdepierreetmarie, to those with whom you wish to share your photos.